LGAP98/LGAP98/README.md

 # 👋 Hello, I'm Lucie Procházková

-I'm a software engineer at Manta with a passion for music, politics, and volunteering.
+I'm a software engineer at Ataccama with a passion for music, politics, and volunteering.
 I love to code, create, and contribute to both the tech world and my community.
 Here's a bit more about me:

 ## 🧐 About Me

-- 👩‍💻 I'm a software engineer at [Manta](https://www.manta.io/), where I work on parsing team.
+- 👩‍💻 I'm a software engineer at [Ataccama](https://www.ataccama.com/platform/data-lineage/), where I work on the Ataccama lineage
-- 🎵 I'm a music enthusiast, and I enjoy playing various musical instruments.
+- 🎵 I'm a music enthusiast and enjoy playing various musical instruments.
-- 🗳️ I'm interested in politics and stay informed about current events.
+- 🗳️ I'm interested in politics; I'm vice-chairman of the Youth of the People’s Party in Prague.
-- 🤝 I'm passionate about volunteering and giving back to my community.
+- 🤝 I'm passionate about volunteering and giving back to my community, for example through [Summerjob project](http://summerjob.eu/).
 - 📚 Lifelong learner; always seeking opportunities for personal and professional growth.

 ## 🌟 What You'll Find in My Repositories